Telefunken FuBK: Test card features

 On PAL broadcasts, with a maximum displayable video bandwidth of around 5 MHz, individual lines should just be visible in all Multiburst gratings.
-On other situations, like a VHS recording with reduced bandwidth, they become more and more indistinct, merging into a grey area.
+In other situations, like a VHS recording with reduced bandwidth, they become more and more indistinct, merging into a grey area.

-The two special achromatic fields should be display as grey if PAL decoding is functioning correctly.
-If not, colour will be seen on these areas.
+The two special achromatic fields should be displayed as grey if PAL decoding is functioning correctly.
+If not, colour will be seen on these areas, as shown in the off-air screen capture of ARD Das Erste test card, visible on the "Usage Gallery" at the end of this article.